Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

-To complement the dynamical observables discussed above, Figs.~\ref{fig:fig5}\textit{A-B} presents direct evidence of how structural and dynamical heterogeneity emerge near the sublattice-melting transition.
-Fig.~\ref{fig:fig5}\textit{A} maps the spatial distribution of particle mobility through $\sqrt{\Delta r^2}$ over the interval $[t_0, t_0+\tau_\alpha]$ at $T=0.45$, further enhanced by displacement-vector arrows whose length and colour encode the magnitude of particle motion.
+To complement the dynamical observables discussed above, Figs.~\ref{fig:fig5}\textit{A,B} presents direct evidence of how structural and dynamical heterogeneity emerge near the sublattice-melting transition.
+Fig.~\ref{fig:fig5}\textit{A} maps the spatial distribution of carrier particle mobility through $\sqrt{\Delta \boldsymbol{r}_\mathrm{C}^{\,2}}$ over the interval $[t_0, t_0+\tau_\alpha]$ at $T=0.45$, further enhanced by displacement-vector arrows whose length and colour encode the magnitude of particle motion.
 These arrows reveal not only the coexistence of liquid-like and immobile domains, but also the presence of \emph{concerted hopping} events, manifested as string-like cooperative motion and correlated intermittent jumps within the mobile regions.
 Such collective displacements indicate that ion transport proceeds via cooperative rearrangements rather than independent single-particle hopping.
-Notably, enhanced mobility is also observed near the edges of crystallized domains, where a subset of particles transiently occupies interstitial positions, reflecting pronounced local fluctuations of the carrier environment.
+This coexistence of mobile pathways and localized particles reflects pronounced dynamical heterogeneity at low temperature, which progressively diminishes with increasing temperature (see Supporting Information).
+Notably, enhanced mobility is also observed near the edges of crystallized domains, reflecting pronounced local fluctuations of the carrier environment.
 In contrast, the crystallized (red coloured) regions predominantly display short, irregular, and spatially heterogeneous displacement vectors, indicative of confined yet nonuniform vibrational dynamics.
 The corresponding static snapshot in Fig.~\ref{fig:fig5}\textit{B}, coloured by the local carrier-carrier nearest-neighbour averaged distance, exhibits a strikingly similar spatial pattern: particles in locally compressed, liquid-like environments (peach coloured) are spatially collocated with the dynamically mobile regions identified in Fig.~\ref{fig:fig5}\textit{A}, whereas particles in more expanded, ordered environments (navy blue coloured) coincide with dynamically frozen domains.
-Such a correspondence between structural softness and enhanced mobility closely parallels observations in glass-forming systems, where regions of local densification serve as loci of dynamic heterogeneity \cite{KawasakiPRL2007, TanakaNatMater2010}.
-The emergence of such spatial heterogeneity is consistent with the breakdown of carrier hyperuniformity upon approaching $T_m$, reflecting enhanced long-wavelength density fluctuations (see Supporting Information) \cite{TorquatoPhysRep2018}.
+Such a correspondence between structural softness and enhanced mobility closely parallels observations in glass-forming systems, where regions of local densification serve as loci of dynamical heterogeneity \cite{KawasakiPRL2007, TanakaNatMater2010}.
+The emergence of such spatial heterogeneity is consistent with the breakdown of carrier hyperuniformity upon approaching $T_\mathrm{m}$, reflecting enhanced long-wavelength density fluctuations (see Supporting Information) \cite{TorquatoPhysRep2018}.
 Notably, the peach-colored regions correspond to carrier particles transiently occupying interstitial positions within the host lattice.
 As previously proposed for superionic AgI, transient occupation of interstitial sites leads to strongly anharmonic vibrational motion rather than simple harmonic oscillations about lattice sites \cite{HoshinoSSC1977}.
-The present observations therefore suggest that dynamic heterogeneity near sublattice melting is rooted in spatial variations of lattice softness and vibrational stability arising from interstitial carrier configurations.
-This directly motivates a quantitative analysis of lattice anharmonicity as the system approaches the sublattice-melting regime, which we pursue in the next section (Fig.~\ref{fig:fig6}).
+More broadly, recent studies in amorphous solids have shown that such emergent anharmonicity - manifested through low-frequency vibrational anomalies and instantaneous unstable modes-signals the proliferation of shallow, low-barrier sectors in the potential-energy landscape~\cite{YangPRB2022,KriuchevskyiPRE2022,ZacconeJCP2025}.
+These insights may provide a natural microscopic framework for interpreting fast ionic transport in superionic conductors and its connection to the heterogeneous carrier dynamics observed in Fig.~\ref{fig:fig5}.
+This directly motivates a quantitative analysis of lattice anharmonicity as the system approaches the sublattice-melting regime, which we pursue in the next section.